 For a few short weeks in mid-2018, the online world fell into a curious alignment.
-There was a steady stream of messages through my inbox from every large seller, publisher, not-for-profit group, and social network I’d ever had dealings with.
-They were all promising that my trust was important to them and that they had an ongoing commitment to transparency.
-How nice!
-Meanwhile, the dry legalese of privacy policies was becoming a global meme across Reddit and Twitter.
-What was this?
+There was a steady stream of messages through people's inboxes from every large seller, publisher, not-for-profit group, and social network they’d ever had dealings with.
+They were all promising that the public's trust was important to them and that they had an ongoing commitment to transparency.
 The future of data protection seemed to have arrived.
 It was compelling and it was everywhere.

-Design researchers and UX practitioners routinely work with the kinds of personally identifying information defined in the GDPR.
-The strict requirements and focus on lawful, fair and transparent data processing have a direct impact on methodologies and artifacts we use.
+Design researchers and UX practitioners routinely work with the kinds of personally identifying information (or PII) defined in the GDPR.
+The strict requirements and focus on lawful, fair, and transparent data processing have a direct impact on methodologies and artifacts we use.
 The two-year transition period leading to May 25, 2018, forced a rapid maturing of practices around sourcing and engaging research participants, gathering background information to help with interviews, and the management and secure storage of personal information.
-This involves a lot of work, but there are positives too.

 The GDPR certainly wasn’t designed to impede ethical research.
-It allows certain privileges.
 For example, the legislation is written with recognition that any type of data can be useful for research.
-It understands that research may require very long periods.
+It understands that research may require access to data for very long periods of time.
 It allows for personal data to be kept indefinitely, as long as it is only held for scientific, historical or statistical purposes, and on condition that legitimate justifications have been set out.

 The changes resulting from such a wide-reaching legal instrument also trigger an important cultural change in organizations that work in favor of design researchers.
-GDPR is, in fact, a brilliant opportunity.
-It provides a huge incentive to businesses to take another look at how they interact with users.
+GDPR provides a huge incentive to businesses to take another look at how they interact with users.
 It will now be difficult for any large entity using personal data to not know what data it has, where it is held, and what it is doing with it.

 The greatest changes are around implementing new transparency requirements and meeting the necessary safeguards, in particular where these don’t already reflect current good research practice.